The Modular Monolith: A Practical Middle Ground

 export type { Product, ProductFilters } from './catalog.types';

-The orders module can use catalogModule.getProduct() but cannot import CatalogRepository directly.
+The orders module can call catalogModule.getProduct(), but it can not import CatalogRepository directly.

 // eslint.config.js